-In addition, the Group operates in a heightened regulatory environment that impact our subsidiaries and branches worldwide.
+In addition, the GRAG Group operates in a heightened regulatory environment, which has an impact on our subsidiaries and branches worldwide.
 As a result, we have to operate efficiently and effectively to comply with applicable principles, rules, and standards.
 The regulatory requirements are steadily monitored by our network of Principal and Compliance Officers supported by the legal department and the CF. In view of our processes and monitoring procedures implemented we consider the group risk remote.